davidmam/bs32012-base/week3.md

 * writing a script to generate Primer3 input files from the difference map.
 * writing a script to process the primer3 output

+#### Primer 3 in Benchling

+You can upload your sequence file (the consensus file) to Benchling and run Primer 3 there.